How Online Video Can Benefit Your Corporate Application

 Either approach can be viable, of course, depending on an organization’s primary needs.
 Perhaps the only wrong answer is allowing video to continue to sit on the sidelines.

 Steve Vonder Haar is a senior analyst with Wainhouse Research.
-Reach him svonder@wainhouse.com.
+Reach him at svonder@wainhouse.com.